 The pace of technology innovation is accelerating at an exponential rate, making it difficult for the average internal IT group to cope with this pace of change.
 The struggle commonly lies in the fact that they not only have to create the software internally, but they must also maintain and upgrade it indefinitely.

 Building the software has frequently won in this debate in the past, but with the introduction of cloud computing, the tables are turning.
 Now even large global enterprises in both public and private sectors that have invested tens of millions of dollars in internal IT infrastructure are beginning to migrate to cloud applications.
 In fact, the Gartner Group sees the public cloud for the hosting of enterprise applications as the fastest growing IT market in the next ten years.
 The largest enterprise software companies in the world (IBM, Oracle, SAP, etc.) see their future delivery platform as the cloud, so their customers are rapidly retiring in-house IT environments.
 This dramatically reduces IT operational costs and historical reliance on an internal IT staff for software development and support.

 In that environment, it's tough for internal products to compete with what can be bought on the cloud.
 Here are some points to consider when deciding if you should buy or develop software.

 When deciding whether to buy software or develop your own, you need to think about three key points:

-- What is the scope of the problem are you trying to address with this software, and how complex does your solution need to be to fit your business size and needs?
+- What is the scope of the problem you are trying to address with this software, and how complex does your solution need to be to fit your business size and needs?

 - Does your organization currently have (or can you hire) experts capable of building, maintaining, and supporting the solution?